Jeana-T/budgetbabe/README.md

   - Choose a category for spending

 ## How I built it
-  I built this using html, css, js, json, and jquery.
+  I built this using Html, Css, Javascript, JSON, and jQuery.